What We Offer

 Our Sixth Form Stars programme recognises and rewards the contribution that our Sixth Form students make to the wider school community.

-The extra-curricular and enrichment activities offered by the school include:
+The enrichment activities offered by the school include:

 CLSA Coaching Award